 This website does not contain emergency information or warnings.If you require emergency information, click on your State or Territory below.

-Telstra, Optus and Vodafone update the last known location of your mobile telephone in many different ways when it interacts with the network, such as by making or receiving a call or text message.
+Telstra, Optus and Vodafone update the last known location of your mobile phone in many different ways when it interacts with the network, such as by making or receiving a call or text message.

-Mobile telephones switched off or outside a network coverage area will not have their location updated and, therefore, the carriers cannot detect them and they will not receive a warning message from Emergency Alert.
+Mobile phones switched off or outside a network coverage area will not have their location updated and, therefore, the carriers cannot detect them and they will not receive a warning message from Emergency Alert.